 This document is intended to provide guidance regarding safe volumes and common routes for blood collection from laboratory animals.

-The volume of blood collected in most mammals is generally not a problem.
-However, repeated blood sampling in mice, rats, hamsters, guinea pigs, small cats, birds and some fish can be problematic because of their small body size.
+The volume of blood collected for research purposes from most mammals is generally not a problem.
+However, repeated blood sample collection in mice, rats, hamsters, guinea pigs, small cats, birds and some fish can be problematic because of their small body size.
 In order to prevent anemia, electrolyte imbalance, hypovolemic shock or other complications, the following guidelines should be followed:

-Blood collection can be performed from several sites on mice, rats and hamsters.
-Below is a table containing the summary of sites and collection frequencies from these sites.
+Blood collection can be performed from several anatomical sites in mice, rats and hamsters.
+Table 1 provides a summary of sites and collection frequencies.
 Typical venipuncture sites for non-rodent species may include but are not limited to jugular, cephalic, lateral saphenous, and aural (rabbit) sites.
 Blood collection frequency must take into account maximum blood volumes collected with intended rest period (see above).

 |Retro-orbital sinus||Yes, general anesthesia||Same eye, once every 2 weeks; can be performed on same eye if blood is collected within 30 minutes of the first sample||Good for large blood collection on a weekly (or monthly) basis|